gmansilla/s3-static-hosting/README.md

-# Welcome to your CDK Python project!
+# Welcome to your Static Web Hosting on S3 Project!

 This is a project for deploying a S3 bucket with web hosting enabled and a simple HTML page.

 ![](diagrams/s3HostingDiagram.png)

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+We'll be using [CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) for creating our infrastructure.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`